In a perfect world, your home would smell like delicious food waiting to be eaten, or maybe like your favorite flower.

 Life generally isn’t perfect, though, especially when it’s sweltering outside.

-Stale cooking odors, diaper pails, infrequently scooped litter boxes and overflowing trash cans — all are a lot more noticeable when we keep doors and windows closed due to running the A/C more.
+Stale cooking odors, diaper pails, infrequently scooped litter boxes and overflowing trash cans — all are a lot more noticeable when we keep doors and windows closed due to running the A/C or heat more.

 Time to clear the air!